Staff

 Legal Director

-Rebecca works with unaccompanied minors who are applying for special immigrant juvenile (SIJ) status.
+Rebecca joined Austin JFON in 2014 and is an expert in the legal community in working with unaccompanied minors who are applying for special immigrant juvenile (SIJ) status.
 A graduate of the University of Texas School of Law, Rebecca was previously a court-appointed family law attorney for children and parents involved in child abuse and neglect proceedings.
 Her background also includes two years working for Texas RioGrande Legal Aid in their Austin and Edinburg, Texas offices.
 Beginning as an intake clerk in law school, Rebecca worked her way up to staff attorney in the organization's Family and Domestic Violence Unit.
 Prior to law school, Rebecca was an AmeriCorps volunteer at La Puente Home, an organization helping to end homelessness in rural southern Colorado.
 There, Rebecca was a case manager serving families as they transitioned out of homelessness.
-In her spare time, Rebecca is active in dog rescue.
-She and her husband have fostered over 20 dogs.
-They have two adorable sons, Sam and Gabe.
+She and her husband have fostered over 20 dogs as advocates for dog rescue, and they are raising two young sons.

 Legal Assistant